How to do business with the Iowa DOT

 The Iowa DOT routinely updates bid lists of the major commodities purchased.
-To be considered for inclusion on the department’s bid lists, contact the purchasing office to request a vendor application.
-The vendor application asks basic information about your firm and includes a checklist of the commodity bid lists.
+To be considered for inclusion on the department’s bid lists, contact the purchasing office to request a vendor registration form.
+The vendor registration form asks basic information about your firm and includes a checklist of the commodity bid lists.

 The Iowa DOT gives public notice for formal, sealed bids on our Web site, and in the Des Moines Register and local papers.
 The Iowa Department of Economic Development is also notified.

 To check on current bid opportunities online, go to www.iowadot.gov/purchasing.

 All suppliers are expected to furnish supplies, materials and equipment that fully meet the specifications within the requested period and at the bid prices.

 Vendors cannot engage in discriminatory employment practices and may be required to have on file an affirmative action plan that contains goals and time specifications.

 Bidders for building construction projects must be registered as contractors by Iowa Workforce Development.
 For information on registering, call 515-281-5387.